Creative Research Assistant

 As the Associate General Manager at the Theatre for a New Audience, Kiana was the face of the organization for artists on all mainstage and ancillary programming.
 She managed contracting and union reporting, secured work visas, housing, and travel for international artists, organized opening night and closing night celebrations, and edited copy for show programs.

 Kiana has always had a passion for art and technology.
-A recent graduate of the Emerging Media program at CUNY Hunter College, she was looking for ways to use her skills to further the field.
-Recognizing an opportunity to assist arts nonprofits with data collection for program evaluation and funding opportunities she enrolled in the Data Analysis and Visualization program at the CUNY Graduate Center where she is expected to graduate May 2021.
+A graduate of the Emerging Media program at CUNY Hunter College, she was looking for ways to use her skills to further the field.
+Recognizing an opportunity to assist arts nonprofits with data collection for program evaluation and funding opportunities she enrolled and graduated from the Data Analysis and Visualization master’s program at the CUNY Graduate Center.

 As MCE’s Creative Research Assistant, you can find Kiana doing everything from coding and analyzing data to creating data visualizations for MCE client projects.